Wisconsin December 05, 2016

 Wisconsin is home to some of the best examples of how the last Ice Age moved and formed the land it left behind.

-The path around Elkhart Lake is gorgeous no matter the season.
+The area surrounding Elkhart Lake, while private property, is gorgeous no matter the season.

 The 100-year old theater at Victorian Village has year-round entertainment, including revues in the summer and performances all year long.